Links on SoundGuys may earn us a commission. Learn more.

 The Sony PlayStation 5 is still really hard to find, but you can still do a little prep work before you finally nail down your shiny new console.
 If your heart is set on a new headset, there’s a decent smattering of wireless PlayStation 5 gaming headsets around to scratch that itch.
 There are also plenty of perfectly great wireless PlayStation 4 headsets that will all work just fine.

 However, while the look is fairly anonymous, everything else is pretty great.
-The Barracuda X offers great audio, a decent microphone, over 25 hours of battery life, and decent isolation.
+The Barracuda X (2022) offers great audio, a solid microphone, nearly 60 hours of battery life, and effective isolation.
 When you add all that up with the connectivity options, $99 USD seems like a steal.
-You can watch our video review here.

 The Turtle Beach Stealth 700 Gen 2 brings simultaneous wireless connections for a reasonable price